 Lessons from an Indigenous MBA Program

 The Emergence of Status in Online and Informal Organizations

 2011.
 Bilian Ni Sullivan and D.Stewart.
-In Pearce, J. (Ed), Status, Organization and Management.
+In Pearce, J. (Ed), Status in Management and Organizations.
 Cambridge University Press.

 The Effects of Geographic Location and Economic Cluster Development on Native American Entrepreneurship

 2008.
 Vincent J. Pascal and D.Stewart.
 INTL JOURNAL OF ENTREPRENEURSHIP AND INNOVATION.
 Vol 9 No. 2:121-131.

 2008. with Richard Martin.
 INTL JOURNAL OF SERVANT-LEADERSHIP.
 Vol 4, 321-345.